-Just as we must insure our automobiles, the state of Texas requires us to insure our motorcycles.
-The law is not concerned with our own property, but if you damage someone else’s property, injure someone, or cause someone to die, they deserve to be compensated.
+Just as you must insure your automobile, the state of Texas requires you to insure your motorcycle.
+The law is not concerned with your own property, but if you damage someone else’s property, injure someone, or cause someone to die, they deserve to be compensated.
 For that reason, there are state required insurance minimums.

 If you (like most people) opt to carry liability insurance on your motorcycle, you must carry the following minimums.

 - $60,000 bodily injury coverage total per accident